susanna-m-weber/susanna-m-weber.github.io/README.md

 **Cardiac MRI Segmentation Using U-Nets** \
 _Columbia University, BMEN 4460 | May 2023_ \
 Implemented different an attention U-Net based architecture to segment the inner and outer wall of the right ventricle.
 The model was pre-trained using a 2D whole heart segmentation task using magnitude cardiac scans.
 Ventricle segmentation was performed on  short axis cine scans from the [The Right Ventricle Segmentation Challenge dataset](https://rvsc.projets.litislab.fr/).
-The current iteration of the model achieves a test DICE score of 0.8, on par with the leading three published models trained on the challenge dataset (see [Tran et. al](https://arxiv.org/abs/1604.00494)).
+The current iteration of the model achieves a test DICE score of 0.8, on par with the leading three published models trained on the challenge dataset (see [Tran 2017](https://arxiv.org/abs/1604.00494)).

 **ALULA Avionics System** \
 _Berkeley STAR | August 2022 - May 2023_\